techslides/boundaries.io/README.md

 #### Where Am I?

+`geographies/:geo-name/whereami?lat={latitude}&lng={longitude}`

 When querying the `whereami` endpoint, the geography that contains the provided latitude/longitude pair will be returned if found.
-For instance, when providing a latitude/longitude

-Geographies can be queried via a latitude and longitude pair.
+For instance, when requesting `geographies/postal-codes/whereami?lat=36.011616617997426&lng=-78.9103317260742`, the GeoJSON for postal-code 27701 will be returned as the lat/lng pair in the querystring is contained in the postal-code geography 27701.
+The corresponding `states` geography would be north carolina.

+The corresponding mongodb geospatial query operator is `$geoIntersects`.

+Example:

+`curl -H 'Accept: application/json' http://boundaries.io/geographies/postal-codes/whereami?lat=36.011616617997426&lng=-78.9103317260742`

+#### Named

+`geographies/:geo-name/named/{name}`

+The typical name key for geographies from the US Census TIGER shapefiles is `properties.NAME`, but for postal-codes is `properties.ZCTA5CE10`.
+Geographies can be queried against the identifying key with the `named` endpoint.
+By making a request to the `named` endpoint, a geography collection can be queried by its common name property.
+For postal codes this is the 5-digit common code.
+For states this is the state name.

+Example:

+`curl -H 'accept: application/json' http://boundaries.io/geographies/postal-codes/named/27705`
+`curl -H 'accept: application/json' http://boundaries.io/geographies/states/named/north%20carolina`

+#### Near "Me"

+`geographies/:geo-name/nearme?lat={latitude}&lng={longitude}`

+Similar to the `whereami` endpoint, one can query the nearby geographies with the `nearme` endpoint.
+Simply provide a lat/lng

+The corresponding mongodb geospatial query operator is `$near`.

+Example:

+`curl -H 'Accept: application/json' http://boundaries.io/geographies/postal-codes/nearme?lat=36.011616617997426&lng=-78.9103317260742`

 ### Where did the data come from?